FAIRChemistry/CaliPytion/specifications/calibration_data_model.md

   - Description: Coefficient of determination.
 - rmsd
   - Type: float
-  - Description: Root mean square deviation.
+  - Description: Root mean square deviation between model and measurement data.

 ### Parameter

-A `Parameter` describes the value, standard error, and bounds of a parameter which is part of the signal law.
+A Parameter describes a parameter's value, standard error, and bounds, which is part of the signal law.

 - symbol
   - Type: string